 Why does he do it then?
 Why does he hate mankind so much that he tries to lure our very souls away from God?
 I've learned—and believe God's revealed to me is true, so I repeat, please, reach out if you've got a scripture reference proving the contrary—it's because we're made in God's image.

 God placed us even above the angels when he did that.

 And, it really got the goat of one specifically—and it ate at him continuously.
 Why?
 Because he believed he was the apple of God's eye regarding creation.
 They called him Lucifer.

 Got you in a stranglehold

-Either way, a huge part of the problem is that teaching and preaching about the devil has become a taboo topic in many of today's churches.
+It's happening though.
+Right under our noses.
+A huge part of the problem is that teaching and preaching about the devil has become a taboo topic in many of today's churches.
 In this politically correct world, it's not a loving way to nudge people toward asking Jesus into their hearts because it "scares" them into making the most important decision of their lives.